-Increasingly, much of the information and some of the content of the course is available via the School's virtual learning environmentand so you will benefit from having access to your own personal computer and the internet to make the most of your course.
+The School does have a number of computer terminals that are dedicated to students.
+However, increasingly much of the information and some of the content of the Course is available via the School's virtual learning environment and so it will be important for you to have your own personal computer and access to the internet to make the most of your Course.
 It is estimated that a suitable personal computer will cost £300.00.
 Please check with the Course leader for recommended functionality.

 You will need to research the most cost-effective way of accessing the internet.

 The School has a number of means tested scholarship funds available to assist students with purchases of computer hardware and other essential costs which would otherwise cause financial hardship.

-Course materials are provided, but students may have to allow funds to provide their own work clothes (£50 approx.) and equipment (including basic toolkit - £100 minimum).
-Students can apply for hardship funds if required.
+Course materials provided but students may have to allow funds to provide their own work clothes (£50 approx.) and equipment (including basic toolkit - £100 minimum).

-For Overseas students only: Student Visa if applying from outside the UK £348.00 Immigration Health Surcharge (with d iscount for Student
+For Overseas students only:

+Student Visa if applying from outside the UK £348.00 Immigration Health Surcharge (with discount for Student Visa holders) £470.00.
-Visaholders) £470.00